RaffaelVeneh/CarbonTrack/README.md

    ```

 2. **Install Server Dependencies**
+   Navigate to the `server` directory.
+The `npm install` command will read the `package.json` file and install all necessary backend packages (Express, MySQL2, etc.).
    ```bash
    cd server
    npm install
    ```

 3. **Install Client Dependencies**
+   Navigate to the `client` directory.
+Similarly, `npm install` will read the `client/package.json` file and install all frontend packages (Next.js, React, Tailwind, etc.).
    ```bash
    cd ../client
    npm install